InfuseAI/primehub-site/docs/model-deployment.md

 + `Deployment ID`: An unique ID.

-+ `Model Image`: The image which can be served directly ([a model-file-packaged image](model-deployment-tutorial-model-image)) or acted as the [pre-packaged ML base image](model-deployment-tutorial-prepackaged-image) with a model file.
++ `Model Image`: The image which can be deployed directly ([a model-file-packaged image](model-deployment-tutorial-model-image)) or acted as the [pre-packaged ML base image](model-deployment-tutorial-prepackaged-image) with a model file by Model URI.

 + `Model URI`: The [location](model-deployment-model-uri) which the trained model is stored in; based on this model file to deploy a model image.